Hindalzarah/ToDoList/README.md

 ### TECHNOLOGIES:
 <hr>
-First thing, I used figma to help me do a scetch of how I want my app to look like. then I used android studio and took my figma scetch and transformed it into a deisgn using the android studio xml layout. lastly, I started working on my app and I started writing the logic of the app using kotlin langauge.
+* I used figma to help me do a scetch of how I want my app to look like.
+* I used android studio and took my figma scetch and transformed it into a deisgn using the android studio xml layout.
+* I started working on my app and I started writing the logic of the app using kotlin langauge.
+* I used Room for my database

 ### Wireframe _**FIGMA**_ link: